SEMPTEK/flask-bluepath/README.md

  ┗ 📜routing.py

  ## Module Manager
- The Member Module is the class that is called to initialize the module system.
+ The Module Manager is the class that is called to initialize the module system.
  ### Parameters
  - **app**: The Flask application object. ***REQUIRED***